dantman/elite-vr-cockpit/GETTING-STARTED.md

 ![Add buttons](Images/ScreenshotAddButton.png)

 ## Each of these buttons can be moved to any part of your holographic interface.
-1. Place the circle of your controller and pull the trigger to put the button in the "staging bar" at the bottom, in line with the trash can
+1. Place the circle of your controller and pull the trigger, which will put the button in the "staging bar" at the bottom
+    - Note: solid buttons without an icon work fine, they just don't have an icon
 2. grasp the button and move it where you want it
     - I recommend placing 3-4 buttons in the top-right of your view, near the handles (that way you're not obstructing your view)
+3. I recommend the following buttons (at a minimum):
+    - `Engage Frame Shift Drive` - somewhere to the left of your throttle
+    - `Deploy Landing Gear` - upper-right of your cockpit, near the handle (see picture below)
+    - `Ship Lights` - upper right, near the Landing Gear (see picture below)

 ![Holographic buttons](Images/ScreenshotButton.png)

 ## Buttons can be removed by moving them close to the trash icon for a few seconds.